gvwilson/thirdbit/src/fiction/iffy/index.md

 "Four days if we don't hit trouble," she said, tapping the screen with a blunt brown finger.

-Wales smiled.
-"In other words,
-we have no idea how long it will take."

 The map disappeared.
 *PRIORITY MESSAGE* flashed on the screen, then was replaced by Uncle Jack's angry face.
 He got as far as, "You—" before Aunt Naggie hit the mute button.
-The core's transcript of his threats and orders scrolled by, every third word marked "abusive content and/or threat of violence".
+The core's transcript of his threats and orders scrolled by, every second line marked "abusive content and/or threat of violence".

 A horrible thought struck Iffy.
 "He can't remote us, can he?"

 "Not any more," Aunt Naggie told her.
 "An' when he gets around t' callin' th' registry
-I think he'll find he has less claim on this old boat than he thought."
+I think he'll find he has less claim on this old tub than he thought."
 She patted the side of the console fondly, then made her husband disappear with another tap of her finger.